MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 ## Are background operations in setting enabled during T2T migration ?
 Administration mode is enabled during T2T migration so background operations don’t run.
 [Administration mode - Power Platform ](https://docs.microsoft.com/en-us/power-platform/admin/admin-mode)

-## Can we migrate all users from source to destination ?
+## Can we migrate all users from the source to the destination environment?
-we can migrate all source users to destination only if users in the destination org.e.g user001@source.com,user001@destination.com user002@source.com,user002@destination.com
+We can migrate all source users to destination only if users exist in the destination environment.
+For example:

+user001@source.com,user001@destination.com <br />
+user002@source.com,user002@destination.com